pytransitions/transitions/README.md

 * `show_conditions` (default False): Shows conditions at transition edges
 * `show_auto_transitions` (default False): Shows auto transitions in graph

 Transitions can generate basic state diagrams displaying all valid transitions between states.
-To use the graphing functionality, you'll need to have `pygraphviz` installed (`pip install pygraphviz`).
+To use the graphing functionality, you'll need to have `pygraphviz` installed:

+    pip install pygraphviz  # install pygraphviz manually... pip install transitions[diagrams]  # ... or install transitions with 'diagrams' extras

 With `GraphMachine` enabled, a PyGraphviz `AGraph` object is generated during machine initialization and is constantly updated when the machine state changes:

 ```python
 from transitions.extensions import GraphMachine as Machine